MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/experimental-features/focus-mode.md

 ### Activity Bar

   The **Activity Bar** is the most visible difference from the default user interface.
-Initially, it appears as a vertical sidebar to the left of the DevTools window.
-The **Activity Bar** contains icons used to open tools and access help and settings.
+It contains icons used to open tools and access help and settings.
+The **Activity Bar** uses *adapt to dock location*, so its location depends on where the DevTools window is currently docked.

   It replaces the main toolbar from the default user interface.